 Courtesy of www.etsy.com

-Carnations and lilies on the other hand are flowers that are joyful, typical for things like dances or weddings.
+Carnations and lilies on the other hand are flowers that are joyful, typical accessories for events like formal dances or weddings.

 Courtesy of www.pinterest.com

 The cultural connotations of the flower you are planning to wear should be known before you go to your event in order to make sure you don’t offend or upset anyone.
 You can either do your own research to figure out the flower that best suits the event or if you are going to a florist simply ask them and they should be able to help you.

 Beside the flower faux pas that you can make if you don’t know the different cultural implications of your flower you can also go wrong with the flower in other ways.
 If you are looking to play things safe then white is most likely the easiest color to go with as you will probably have white elsewhere in your outfit so it will help to bring your outfit together while at the same time making you stand out.

 For those looking to stand out more on their own treat your boutonniere or lapel flower like you would a pocket square.
 Let your lapel flower accent the other colors in your shirt, tie and suit, but don’t let it match your tie exactly.

 Another safer option for you to wear a boutonniere without too much thought, is to wear one with a neutral outfit and a flower that follows the color scheme of the event.

 How to wear a Lapel Flower or Boutonniere

 The actual wearing of the lapel flower or boutonniere is the part that shouldn’t give you much trouble.
 Choosing the flower and what to wear with it is where you may run into some difficulty.
 Anyone with a lapel can wear a boutonniere or flower, but some may need to work harder at it than others.